quandyfactory/dicttoxml/README.markdown

 ### Installation

-Download the installation file `dict2xml-[version].tar.gz` and unzip it.
-Then, from a terminal or command window, type the command:
+Download this package and unzip it.
+Then, from a terminal or command window, navigate into the folder for this library type the command:

     python setup.py install

 That should be all you need to do.

+Alternately, you can simply copy `dict2xml.py` into a folder that is in your Python PATH.

 ### Usage

 Once installed, import the library into your script:

-    import dict2xml
+    from dict2xml import dict2xml

 Convert a dict into xml by running the `dict2xml` function:

-    xml = dict2xml.dict2xml(some_dict)
+    xml = dict2xml(some_dict)

 That's it!

 ### Author

-* Author: Ryan McGreal
 * Author: Ryan McGreal
 * Email: [ryan@quandyfactory.com](mailto:ryan@quandyfactory.com)
 * Repository: [http://github.com/quandyfactory/dict2xml](http://github.com/quandyfactory/dict2xml)